moiseszeleny/GC4PhysicalConstants/README.md

 The data listing does not have precision constraints applied.
 This means  |predicted - target| difference is always within the measured uncertainty of the target value as defined by the Standard Model.
 The limitation of  1% relative precision as in the in the original publication was not used.

+## Note

+We are constantly improving this set of analytic snippets as more CPU power becomes available.
+Therefore, the number of snippets above the rank may be larger than what was presented in the listings of the original paper.
+The differences mainly affect the least precise constants of the Standard Model.

+---

 S. V. Chekanov and H.Kjellerstrand (June 26, 2025)